cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - This project has stopped.

-The CT1 core team discussed to build a successor of CT1 using Qt 5, which has the same look&feel as CT1 and which is called QCT (see A.1: Roadmap after CT 1.4.4x).
-However, with JCT there is a native Linux version.
-So instead, the CT team will focus on the three successors of CT1.
+The CT1 core team discussed to build a successor of CT1 using Qt 5, which has the same look&feel as CT1 and which is called QCT (https://github.com/flomar/QCrypTool).
+QCT has been stopped, because with JCT there is already a native Linux version.

 ################################################################